learnpainless/learnpainless.github.io/content/posts/python-tutorial-for-beginners-dictionary-in-python.md

 categories:
 - Python
 tags:
-- set
-- tuple
+- dictionary
-image: "./img/python-tuple-set.png"
+image: "./img/python-dictionary.png"
-description: This tutorial will teach you about tuples and sets in Python.
-Read on to learn what each of the data types is, how they're used, and when they should be used.
+description: Learn what a dictionary is in Python, different dictionaries types, how you can create this type of data structure on your own and find out the access methods
 author: []
 draft: false